gabrielbull/react-desktop/README.md

 This library has been created to provide to bring a native desktop experience to the web.
 It works extremely well with tools such as [node-webkit](http://nwjs.io) or [Electron.js](http://electron.atom.io)!

-Everyone is welcome to contribute and add more components whilst following the [contributing guidelines](https://github.com/gabrielbull/react-desktop/blob/master/CONTRIBUTING.md).
+Everyone is welcome to contribute and add more components/documentation whilst following the [contributing guidelines](/CONTRIBUTING.md).

+## Documentation

 ### Todos OS X